 Additionally, one study showed that people with higher levels of peripheral neuropathy (a complication of diabetes often indicated by tingling in the fingers and toes) had higher levels of GI symptoms than people without neuropathy.
 Additionally, those with poor control over their blood glucose had higher levels of upper gastric symptoms7 such as acid reflux, excessive gas or belching, and nausea.

-Managing IBS and diabetes through diet
+Managing IBS and diabetes with diet

 Both diabetes and IBS are common conditions, so many people have to contend with both health issues at the same time.
 It can be challenging to manage your diet when you have both conditions, because the recommended diets can often contradict each other.